ceph/ceph/doc/ceph-volume/lvm/activate.rst

 -------------
 For existing OSDs that have been deployed with ``ceph-disk``, they need to be scanned and activated :ref:`using the simple sub-command <ceph-volume-simple>`.
-If a different tooling was used then the only way to port them over to the new mechanism is to prepare them again (losing data).
+If a different tool was used then the only way to port them over to the new mechanism is to prepare them again (losing data).
 See :ref:`ceph-volume-lvm-existing-osds` for details on how to proceed.